healthschema/healthschema.github.io/_posts/2015-08-08-not-another-healthcare-standard.md

 There is nothing new in the current landscape of HIT standards.
 Only re-packaging of legacy standards, not unlike a plumber putting gold foil on clogged and leaking lead pipes and exlaiming "Look!
 A brand new (data) plumbing system!".
 And then the customer complains "but my (data) pipes are still leaking and clogged".

-**This begs the question: Why do we have "healthare-data-is-special" standards in the first place?
-And to follow on:  Does this mean that healthcare data is categorically different from any other kind of data?**
+**Why do we have such a proliferation of different "healthare-data-is-special" standards in the first place?
+Does this mean that healthcare data is categorically different from any other kind of data?**

 Why we need HealthSchema.org
 -----

-**Healthcare data is not special.**  It does not require special containers and formats.
+**Healthcare data is not special.**  It does not require special containers, formats, structures, or packaging.
 It is just data.
-And it must be available universally and freely to the people it belongs to, the patients.
+And it must be available universally and freely to the people it ultimately belongs to, the patients, in a form they canconsume with their normal Internet devices.

-If we can represent ingredients for a recipe in structured form in machine-processable form unambiguously on the Internet, we can also represent a medication list or problem list!
+If we can represent ingredients for a recipe in structured form in machine-processable form unambiguously on the Internet, we can also represent a medication list or problem list.